Summer Research Programs

 To achieve this purpose, students receive training through two major components.
 The first is a hands-on research experience with a faculty mentor that begins in the first week of the program and continues through the twelve week program.
 The second component is a series of interactive educational experiences that begin early in the program and culminate in attending the national Merial NIH Veterinary Scholars Symposium at the end of the program.
 MSU-CVM is committed to making the research experience for each trainee informative and professionally enriching.

 For the research component, each student in the Summer Research Experience Program works with a faculty mentor that has a matching research interest on a relevant medical problem.
 Through interaction with the mentor, trainees receive training in the formulation of a testable hypothesis and in the design of an appropriate experimental strategy.
-Trainees conduct research in the faculty mentor’s lab, and they work with their mentor to analyze and interpret their findings.
-Trainees then prepare and present their research results at the MSU-CVM Research Day and the Merial NIH Veterinary Scholars Symposium.
-Through this process, trainees learn the value of creative and critical thinking in research, and they receive practical experience in conducting, analyzing, and presenting their research findings.
+Trainees conduct research in the faculty mentor’s lab, often working with a team that may include graduate students, post docs and technicians in the lab, as well as the mentor.
+With the guidance of their mentor, they analyze and interpret their findings, then prepare and present the results at the MSU-CVM Research Day and the Merial NIH Veterinary Scholars Symposium.
+Through this process, trainees learn the value of creative and critical thinking in research, appreciate the challenges that may be encountered in research, and receive practical experience in conducting, analyzing, and presenting their research findings.

 Summaries of students’ research projects for past summers are provided at the following links: Student Abstracts 2012 | Student Abstracts 2011 | Student Abstracts 2010 | Student Abstracts 2009 | Student Abstracts 2008